MinaC4/netflix-clone-react-typescript/README.md

 ---
 ## Repository Structure Note

-This project is simplify cloning and running the full DevOps flow with a single `git clone`, especially for local testing with OpenShift CRC.
+This project is simplify cloning and running the full DevOps flow  especially for local testing with OpenShift CRC.

 **Note:** Some files (tasks, triggers, and detailed pipeline structure) are not yet included in this repository for simplicity.
 They will be added in future updates.
 The following professional Tekton structure is **planned** but not yet added to the repository: